 If you have been focusing on a target event, you want to put in the best performance you possibly can on the big day.
-Although unavoidable bad luck can befall us all, if you adopt the British Cycling and Team Sky approach of “controlling the controllables” you can certainly significantly improve your chances of not just finishing but finishing to the best of your ability.
+Although unavoidable bad luck can befall us all, if you adopt the British Cycling approach of “controlling the controllables” you can certainly significantly improve your chances of not just finishing but finishing to the best of your ability.
 Guard yourself against disappointment or a ride in the broom wagon by avoiding these top ten common mistakes.

 Setting realistic sportive goals that reflect what you have achieved in training is essential.
 Although you don’t necessarily have needed to have completed the event distance in training, you should have ridden close to it, have done so fairly comfortably and at a pace and over similar terrain to your target event.

 You should have trained consistently in the build-up to the event and, at the very least, if you already have a decent fitness base, completed a plan similar to our seven week panic plan before tackling a 100km sportive.
 Ideally though, you should have a solid winter’s training behind you and, especially if you’re a novice rider, a full 25-week structured plan, like our beginner’s plan, is the preparation you should have undertaken.

 For longer or more arduous events, skimping on training is definitely a recipe for a poor result, not finishing or at least a long day suffering in the saddle.
 There are always stories of riders successfully winging an event on minimal training but these are always a tiny minority compared to the ill advised epic failures of under prepared cyclists.

 Be honest with yourself about the training you’ve done and if you haven’t put in the kilometres, consider postponing your sportive challenge and targeting an event later in the year.

 Unrealistic or poor pacing